ArasakaApart/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/items-equipment/adding-new-items/weapons/new-iconic-weapon-tutorial-for-dummies.md

     visible: true
 ---

-# ☠ New Iconic Weapon: Step by Step
+# How to: Creating an iconic weapon

 ## Summary

 Published: December 2023 by destinybu\
-Last documented edit: Feb 07 2024 by [manavortex](https://app.gitbook.com/u/NfZBoxGegfUqB33J9HXuCs6PVaC3 "mention")
+Last documented edit: February 18, 2023 by apart\

-We'll be making a fully featured new Iconic weapon in this guide, which is designed for first-timers and goes into details into every aspect about weapon modding. (not appearances)
+The purpose of this guide is to help you start creating the iconic weapon you have been dreaming of owning in Cyberpunk 2077.

 #### Wait, this is not what I want!